 5. It will take a little while to process your uploaded files.
-In the meantime, you can check the status of the upload by hovering over the name of your Personal Dataset at the top of the screen.
+In the meantime, you can check the status of the upload by hovering over the name of your investigation at the top of the screen.

-6. When the upload is finished, you should now see your files in the Documents section of the Personal dataset.
+6. When the upload is finished, you should now see your files in the Documents section of the investigation.

 To upload a large trove of documents (such as a leak), use the command-line based alephclient tool to import documents in an automated fashion.

 If you plan to import data on a recurring basis from a public source, such as a government web site, you may want to create a web crawler that automatically executes, collects data and submits them to Aleph.